 While today we have no difficulty in estimating our carbon footprint thanks to the multitude of online calculators (particularly for transport, housing and services), it becomes much more difficult to find reliable figures for more alternative travel modes… Using the few resources available and the expertise of Clément, an energy engineer, we will try to detail, in this post, the calculation methods to estimate your carbon footprint while hitchhiking!

 Have you ever heard of “Slow travel”, this new trend that consists in slowing down the pace of travel in a modern world where everything has to go fast, sometimes too fast…?
 It’s undoubtedly the solution to the eternal problem of travelers constrained by time: a return to the fundamentals of travel; a discovery of the unknown mixed with relaxation.
 From definition to practice, let’s take our time to focus on… the slow travel!

 When you are used to hike in the wilderness, wild camping becomes a child’s play.
 However, even the experienced hikers that we are had to learn, adapt, and make some mistakes during our long journey… What equipment to take, which one to choose?
 Where to pitch your tent, find a place to wash yourself?
 We put some answers in this practical guide, based on our own experience!

 Ahoy!
 Are you ready to set sail to explore new lands?
-Are you motivated enough to find a nice boat and a good captain to make a crossing, despite your lack of sea experience?
+Are you motivated enough to find a nice ship and a good captain to make a crossing, despite your lack of sea experience?
 Look no further!
 Our Boat Hitchhiking Guide was written to help you sail safely to new horizons!

 Somewhere at sea between Hong Kong and the Philippines, we celebrated the beginning of a new year aboard a sailing boat… But we also celebrated a rather special anniversary, our third year spent on the roads.
 To mark this event, we plunged back into our notes and memories, our projects and dreams for the future with a gentle nostalgia.
 If we used to say “love lasts three years”, the love of travel lasts much longer!…